oracle/node-oracledb/doc/api.md

 [ { MANAGER_ID: 103, DEPARTMENT_ID: 60, DEPARTMENT_NAME: 'IT' } ]
 ```

-#### <a name="examplesodaawait"></a> 1.1.2 Example: Simple Oracle Document Access (SODA) in Node.js
+#### <a name="examplesodaawait"></a> 1.2.2 Example: Simple Oracle Document Access (SODA) in Node.js

-[node-oracledb's SODA API](#sodaoverview) can be used with Oracle Database 18
+[node-oracledb's SODA API](#sodaoverview) can be used for document-style access
-and above, when node-oracledb uses Oracle Client 18.5 or Oracle Client 19.3, or
+with Oracle Database 18 and above, when node-oracledb uses Oracle Client 18.5 or
-later.
-Users require the CREATE TABLE privilege and the SODA_APP role.
+Oracle Client 19.3, or later.
+Users require the CREATE TABLE privilege and the
+SODA_APP role.

 ```javascript
 // mysoda.js